grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How it **works**:

-- Block-builder periodically consumes a portion of the backlog from Kafka topic, and processes the consumed data into TSDB blocks.
+- Block-builder periodically consumes a portion of the backlog from Kafka partition, and processes the consumed data into TSDB blocks.
 The block-buikder calls these periods "cycles".
 - If no cycles were processed during extended period of time, that can indicate that block-builder is stuck and cannot complete cycle processing.

 How to **investigate**: